neurodata/ood-workshop/schedule.md

 # Schedule

 This is the primary schedule of the workshop.
-All slots are provided in Pacific Standard Time (PST) using a 12h format.
+All slots are provided in Eastern Standard Time (EST) using a 12h format.
 Use [this time zone converter](https://www.thetimezoneconverter.com) to convert these times to your local time zone.

 <!-- |  ***Time (PST)***   | ***Event***                  |
 |  <span style="font-family: monospace;">05:00 AM - </span> | <b>Intro</b> <i>(short intro)</i>                |